Talmont-sur-Gironde

-Talmont-sur-Gironde ([talmɔ̃ syʁ ʒiʁɔ̃d], literally Talmont on Gironde) is a commune in the Charente-Maritime department in the Nouvelle-Aquitaine region in southwestern France.
+Talmont-sur-Gironde ([talmɔ̃ syʁ ʒiʁɔ̃d], literally Talmont on Gironde, before 1996: Talmont) is a commune in the Charente-Maritime department in the Nouvelle-Aquitaine region in southwestern France.

 Geography

 The village lies about 15 km south of Royan, on a small promontory which dominates the Gironde estuary.
-It appears to be ‘perched’ on this rocky outcrop, in the way that it occupies every square millimetre of space.
+It appears to be ‘perched’ on this rocky outcrop, in a way that it occupies every square millimetre of space.
 Tiny beaches can be found at the base of the fortifications, which mostly are sheer from the sea.
 Inland there is marshy country and a small waterway runs alongside the south wall of the village.

 Population

 Sights

 The village is a member of the Les Plus Beaux Villages de France ("The most beautiful villages of France") association.

 The village is known for its show of hollyhocks, which intrude on the tiny pedestrian-only streets between the small houses.

 Church of St Radegonde

 The church of St Radegonde was built in 1094.
 The structure appears quite 'squat' and is Romanesque in character.
 The church was a resting place for the Pilgrimage of Saint James of Compostela on the via Turonensis, because the pilgrims crossed the Gironde at this spot (Voie de Soulac Littoral Aquitain).